 Make a trailer that gets people talking

 Movies and TV shows aren’t the only things that can have the deluxe trailer treatment.
 Promoting your business?
 Check.
 Promoting a product or service?
 Check.
 Promoting a course or event?
 Check.
 Use a trailer to get the job done fast.

 Good news: now you don’t have to shell out thousands of dollars for a single video trailer, you can save your money for the bank, another project, or a cheeky mid-morning ice cream.

-Biteable’s online video maker is free to use, giving you all the tools you need to make a trailer in minutes.
+Biteable’s online video maker is easy to use, giving you all the tools you need to make a trailer in minutes.
 And if you like what you see, you can upgrade your membership later to remove the small watermark.

 Best of all, you don’t have to be a film school graduate to make it happen.
 It’s so easy to use that the hardest part will be convincing your friends you made it yourself.